sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

       !![New Status Column](status_column.png)

-    > See section [Implement Roles and Authorization Checks In CAP](btp-app-cap-roles) to learn more about authentication and role restrictions in CAP.
+    > See tutorial [Implement Roles and Authorization Checks In CAP](btp-app-cap-roles) to learn more about authentication and role restrictions in CAP.

 3. With `cds watch` running, open another terminal and execute the following command to locally simulate a business partner creation event: